TypeSafeSchwalbe/ninobc/README.md

 A simple bootstrap compiler for a subset of the entire Nino programming language written in C.
 Almost no error handling or type checking is done.
 Emits equivalent C code.

+**This project has been abandoned.
+I have instead decided to put my effort into completing [my implementation of the Gera programming language](https://github.com/geralang/)**.

 To build the compiler from source simply use `make` (`make CC=my_compiler` to use `my_compiler`).

 Usage: